top of page

 Original Production Animation Art

 Traditional animation, also known as cel animation, or hand-drawn animation, is a technique where each frame of the film is drawn by hand.
 The process begins with producing a series of storyboards to map out how the film will look.
-This is followed by 'layout'-drawings which provides tcamera moves and background information to the animators.
+This is followed by 'layout'-drawings which provides camera moves and background information to the animators.
+The animat then begin 'rough' animation.
+This involves using simple lines-of-action and shapes to get the timing working.
+Once approved, the rough animation drawings are cleaned-up and put 'on model', meaning the clean-up artist uses a model- sheet ( character-turnaround) to make sure that each character is the correct proportion and scale.
+The key (main pose) drawings are cleaned up first, then the halfway (break-down) drawings followed by the 'inbetweens'.
+The clean-up drawings are then traced onto acetate and the reverse side is painted.

 Richard Williams 'The Thief and the Cobbler.